 For a delicious, unusual appetizer, serve up these Strawberry Basil Crostini.
-Made with either a goat cheese or blue cheese spread, your friends will be dying to get the recipe.
+Made with a goat cheese or blue cheese spread, you’ll get rave reviews!!!

 Strawberry Basil Crostini